ashishnanda19/ashishnanda19/README.md

 Third year CS student at Manipal University Jaipur who codes by day and plays guitar by night.
 I build full-stack web apps, grind LeetCode for fun, and occasionally debug with emotional support from my music.

-I love learning new tech, solving problems, and bringing ideas to life, preferably with clean code and a good playlist.
+I love learning new tech, solving problems and bringing ideas to life, preferably with clean code and a good playlist.
 If you need someone who can write code and hit high notes, I'm your person.

 ## 🌐 Socials: